digitalocean/ovs/Documentation/intro/install/general.rst

   - GCC 4.6 or later.

-  - Clang.
-Clang 3.4 and later provide useful static semantic analysis and thread-safety checks.
-For Ubuntu, there are nightly built packages available on clang's website.
+  - Clang 3.4 or later.

   - MSVC 2013.
 Refer to :doc:`windows` for additional Windows build instructions.